thebearmay/hubitat/heHa/README.md

 <b>Initial</b>

   1. Power up and register the spare hub.
-  2. Turn off the ZWave and Zigbee radios on the spare hub
-  3. Install and configure the Failover Manager app and, if desired, the optional File Manager Sync and Variable Sync apps on the production hub.
+  2. Install and configure the Failover Manager app and, if desired, the optional File Manager Sync and Variable Sync apps on the production hub.
-  4. Create a Cloud Backup of the production hub and restore it on the spare hub.
+  4. Create a Cloud Backup of the production hub
-  5. Temporarily turn off the Zigbee Radio on the production hub
+  5. Turn off both radios on the production hub
-  6. Pair all of the Zigbee devices with the spare hub.
-  7. Turn off the Zigbee radio on the spare hub.
-  8. Turn on the Zigbee radio on the production hub.
+  6. Restore the Cloud Backup on the spare hub selecting all radios and the local file system.
-  9. Check the configuration of the Failover Manager app, and then
+  7. Check the configuration of the Failover Manager app, and then
     a.
 Press the button to disable all apps on the spare hub
     b.
 Toggle the <i>Turn off all radios and start monitoring heartbeat</i> switch
+  8. Turn on both radios on the production hub

 <b>Ongoing Maintenance</b>

   1. Periodically take a backup from production and restore it to the spare to capture any rule or application changes.
-  2. After adding a new device to production do a Cloud Backup of production and restore it to the spare; if a zigbee device pair the device to the spare afterwards.
+  2. After adding a new device to production do a Cloud Backup of production and restore it to the spare.
-  3. Re-initialize the Hub Failover app by doing 9(a) above.
+  3. Re-initialize the Hub Failover app by doing 7(a) & 7(b) above.

   <b>In Operation</b>